maypattaranan/igjavascript/README.md

-# Instagram Like and Commenting functionality
+# Instagram Like and Comment
 A simple Instagram cloned page using HTML, vanilla CSS and Javascript
 Function:
 - Like button